FinnitoProductions/APUSH/README.md

 # AP US History - 2018-19
+## Summary
-Contains reading notes, class notes, and study guides for AP US History.
+Contains reading notes, class notes, and study guides for each chapter of AP US History.

+## Attribution
+Uses Brinkley's *American History* as the primary source of material.